Plant Trees in Your Town

 OUR FOCUS

-• Smaller projects.
-This program provides up to 10 free trees for small-scale, public-oriented projects However, we are also willing to accept requests for more than 10 trees.
-Applicants requesting more than 10 trees will be required to complete a more extensive application.
-High-impact projects (especially street trees) and projects with an extensive outreach component will be given priority to receive a larger number of trees.
+- Smaller projects.
+This program provides up to 10 free trees for small-scale, public-oriented projects.
+However, we also accept requests for more than 10 trees.
+Applicants requesting more than 10 trees are required to complete a more extensive application.
+High-impact projects (especially street trees) and projects with an extensive outreach component are given priority to receive a larger number of trees.

-• Large, maturing shade trees, since they provide the most community benefits.
-Trees at time of receipt are large enough to have an impact, yet small enough to easily handle and plant.
+- Large, maturing shade trees, since they provide the most community benefits.
+Trees at time of receipt are large enough to have an impact, yet small enough to easily handle and plant by volunteers.

-• Diverse tree species.
-Having a diverse number of species significantly increases the resilience of a community forest.
+- Diverse tree species.
+Increasing species diversity significantly increases the resilience of a community forest.

 WHO IS ELIGIBLE?